omar-polo/plakar.io/content/articles/2025-03_02/index.md

 ![](importer-selection.png)

-It is the first filtering out of a series of criterias matching to ease identifying relevant snapshots.
+It is the first filtering out of a series of criteria matching to ease identifying relevant snapshots.

 ### Content browsing